MewsSystems/gitbook-connector-api/operations/rates.md

 ## Get rate pricing

-Returns prices of a rate in the specified interval.
-Note that the response contains prices for all time units that the specified interval intersects.
-So, for example, an interval `1st Jan 00:00 - 1st Jan 00:00` will result in one price for `1st Jan`, while Interval `1st Jan 00:00 - 2nd Jan 00:00` will result in two prices for `1st Jan` and `2nd Jan`.
-The time component must coincide with the start of a [time unit](#time-unit).
-[Time unit interval length restrictions](services.md#time-unit-interval-length-restrictions) apply.
+Returns prices for a given rate for a specified time interval.
+Prices will be returned for all service [time units](services.md#time-unit) that the specified time interval intersects.
+So, for example, an interval `1st Jan 00:00 - 1st Jan 00:00` will result in one price for `1st Jan`, while Interval `1st Jan 00:00 - 2nd Jan 00:00` will result in two prices for `1st Jan` and `2nd Jan` (assuming a time unit period of "Day").
+UTC timestamps must correspond to the start boundary of a [time unit](services.md#time-unit), e.g. 00:00 for a time unit of "Day".
+Other timestamps are not permitted.
+The __maximum size of time interval__ is 100 time units or 2 years, whichever is the shorter amount of time.

 The price in the response is dependent on the enterprise's [pricing](configuration.md#pricing) setting.
 If the enterprise is set to a Gross pricing environment, then the price returned is the gross price (inclusive of tax).
 If the enterprise is set to a Net pricing environment, the price returned is the net price (excluding tax).